Retrial Motion Hearings 2014-15

 An article based on this report appeared in the 9/4/14 Dorchester Reporter; "Ellis case update: Hearings on evidence dispute to be continued," by Elaine A. Murphy (link below).

 - The Boston Police Anti-Corruption Unit’s files on Boston Detectives Kenneth Acerra, Walter Robinson, John Brazil, and the victim, John Mulligan, were released to attorney Rosemary Scapicchio on 8/26 by order of Judge Carol Ball.
-A preliminary reading shows the unit was investigating a 1991 allegation of a drug-dealer robbery perpetrated by Mulligan with task force member Walter Robinson.
+A preliminary reading shows that in 1993 the unit was investigating a 1991 allegation of a drug-dealer robbery perpetrated by Mulligan with task force member Walter Robinson.
 That this information was withheld from Ellis’s trial lawyers, Norman Zalkind and David Duncan, is a constitutional violation, Scapicchio says.

 - Judge Carol Ball indicated she will take a “broad view” of the issues at the hearings, given that previous courts "did not know what we now know -- that [Mulligan murder investigators] Acerra and Robinson were actively engaged in crimes at this time, and Mulligan was tied in with them."